nkolot/nkolot.github.io/_pages/about.md

 Before that I studied Electrical and Computer Engineering at [NTUA](https://www.ece.ntua.gr/en), where I worked with [Petros Maragos](http://cvsp.cs.ntua.gr/maragos/).

-In the first half 2020 I was very fortunate to be a visiting PhD student at [Max Planck Institute for Intelligent Systems](https://is.tuebingen.mpg.de/) advised by [Michael Black](https://ps.is.tuebingen.mpg.de/person/black).
+In the first half of 2020 I was very fortunate to be a visiting PhD student at [Max Planck Institute for Intelligent Systems](https://is.tuebingen.mpg.de/) advised by [Michael J. Black](https://ps.is.tuebingen.mpg.de/person/black).

 Currently I am a Research Intern at [Facebook Reality Labs](https://tech.fb.com/ar-vr/) working with [Minh Vo](https://minhpvo.github.io/).